mpv-player/mpv/DOCS/man/console.rst

 placed in mpv's user directory and through the ``--script-opts`` command-line option.
 The configuration syntax is described in `mp.options functions`_.

+Note that ``mp.input`` clients can selectively override these options.

 Configurable Options
 ~~~~~~~~~~~~~~~~~~~~